 Tax deductions, tax credits, tax exemptions—tax break terminology can be confusing.
 Let’s demystify the lingo with a brief explanation of each type.

 In a nutshell, tax deductions reduce your AGI.
 You subtract deductions from your gross income, and sometimes you’ll end up in a lower tax bracket as a result.
 Popular tax deductions include the student loan interest deduction, the medical expenses deduction, the IRA contributions deduction and the self-employment expenses deduction.

 Tax credits reduce the amount of tax you owe.
 Simply put, they act like money-off vouchers for your final bill.
 Common tax credits include the child tax credit, the lifetime learning credit, the earned income tax credit and the residential energy credit.

 What Is the Personal Tax Exemption for 2021?

 Before tax year 2018, everyone got a $4,050 personal tax exemption.
 Taxpayers then got a $4,050 exemption for each dependent in their household.
 When the TCJA passed in 2017, it eliminated this exemption, almost doubled the standard tax deduction and increased child and dependent credits.
 So, no more personal or dependent tax exemptions until at least 2025, when the TCJA expires.

 However, for 2021, the deduction amounts were adjusted for inflation to:

 If you take the standard deduction, you can’t itemize your deductions.
 Many people go for the standard deduction because it amounts to more than the total value of their itemized deductions.
 Hefty medical bills, disaster losses and large charitable contributions can make itemization worthwhile, however.

 We’ve briefly covered medical bills, disaster losses and charitable contributions, but let’s go into more detail.
-Here’s a few more common tax deductions:
+Here are a few more common tax deductions.